Stephen Ministries

 The organization is named for St. Stephen, one of seven deacons appointed by the Apostles to distribute food and charitable aid to poorer members of the community in the early Church (Acts 6:5).

 Program

 Stephen Ministry is a lay care giving ministry that supplements pastoral care.
 The program teaches laypersons to provide one-on-one care for individuals who request support.
 The confidential care-giver and care-receiver relationship, usually conducted by weekly visits, may continue for months or years.
 Reasons for requesting a Stephen Minister’s visits may range from grieving the loss of a loved one, experiencing a major illness, going through a divorce, job loss, struggling with substance abuse, or other life difficulties.

-SM curriculum provides a formal, structured introduction to human psychology and peer-to-peer counseling.
+Stephen Ministry curriculum provides a formal, structured introduction to human psychology and peer-to-peer counseling.
 Curriculum materials, which draw on literature from pastoral counselors, Biblical scripture, theologians, and psychologists, cover such issues as assertiveness and honesty, healthy boundaries, confidentiality, and ways to proceed with referral to mental health professionals when appropriate.